EdDataScienceEES/tutorial-rayrr13/docs/index.md

 Let's get NMDSing!!

-You can either run this tutorial by running the pre-written script for this tutorial (see `scripts/tutorial_NMDS.R` in the tutorial repository) or by creating an empty script in R by clicking on `File/New File/ R Script` where you can add your own notes and annotations to the code.
+You can either run this tutorial by running the pre-written script for this tutorial (see `scripts/tutorial_NMDS.R` in the tutorial repository) or by creating an empty script in R by clicking on `File/New File/R Script` where you can add your own notes and annotations to the code.

 Start by setting your working directory to the file path where you have all of the necessary files for this tutorial (probably the folder you just downloaded) and load the packages necessary for this tutorial.
 This tutorial will be mainly based around the `vegan` package in R which is a great tool for descriptive community ecology analysis e.g. ordinations, diversity analysis and community dissimilarity analysis.
 This package was developed in GitHub by Finnish community ecologist Jari Oksanen and his development team.
 ~~~r